Manika (singer): Early life and education

-Music and television career
+Career

 Aged 17, music executive Frank DiLeo noticed her after she received several awards at New York City's National Performing Arts Festival.
 Under DiLeo's supervision, she released several singles.
 In 2009, she published "Boyz R Dumb".
 In 2011 she collaborated with rapper Lil Twist on "Just Can't Let You Go".
 Also in 2011, she worked with music coach CeCe Sammy, whom she met through a shared friend.

 Her manager DiLeo died in 2011 after cardiac surgery.
 In 2012 she toured with One Direction across North America as their opening act.
 In 2012 Manika also performed at KIIS-FM's Wango Tango.
 In 2013, Manika published her debut album, Manika Double Album; associated singles included "Good Girls" and "My Way".

 In a 2011 interview with the magazine Latina, she said her musical inspirations were Avril Lavigne, Pink, and Alanis Morissette.

 In 2014, Manika released her fourth single "Vegas Party".
 She performed this song at Las Vegas nightclubs including Hakkasan nightclub at MGM Grand and Light nightclub at Mandalay Bay.
 Manika's fifth single was released in 2015 "B.Y.O.Bugatti", which peaked at number 12 on the U.S. Hot Single Sales Chart by Billboard.
 In 2015, Manika also performed on the main stage at the Wine Amplified music festival in Las Vegas.